The Creative Process Of St. Louis Artist Marina Peng

 So, too, do Peng’s minimalist installations exude a calm, ghostly quality.
 In “A Soft Void,” the semblance of rippling water is projected onto a collection of smooth, white stones below.
 In “Stable Consciousness,” an image of moving clouds appears upon a pleated window shade against a skeletal frame of 2x4s.
 “I’ve been thinking about inactivity and how it relates to complacency, doing nothing and being comfortable with it,” says Peng, recounting a fallow period in May that ultimately proved quite fecund.

 Peng’s countenance could be described as friendly but measured—she seems older than her years, in the same way that the integrity and consistency of her work would seem the output of an MFA, not BFA, program recently completed.
 But Peng finished her undergrad at Washington University’s Sam Fox School mere months ago, following it this summer with a residency at the Otis College of Art and Design in Los Angeles.
 “I was really just doing a lot of experimenting there, and started working with the digital,” she explains.
-With “Perpetual Noise,” a birch plywood box houses an iPhone playing the static common to radio and television.
+With “Perpetual Noise,” a birch plywood box houses an iPad playing the static common to radio and television.
 In “Downcast,” twin plastic-dome security cameras hang from the wall.
 They aren’t real, but when strategically placed, that couldn’t matter less.
 “The point is to make people walking into the gallery hyper-aware of their actions,” says Peng.
 “I’m not filming their reactions.
 But I am there observing.”

 On October 20, these cameras will be one of the works displayed at Peng’s first post-grad solo exhibition at Kansas City’s 50/50 gallery.
 Called “Take Care,” the show’s centerpiece will be a multimedia installation depicting St. Louis artist Vaughn Davis as an anxious gallery attendant watching over a pile of black rocks equivalent to his body weight.
 “As an undergrad, I was more invested in work pertaining to my own identity,” Peng reflects of her Chinese-American, Louisiana-born and St. Louis-raised background.
 “But for this show I wanted to take it out of myself.
 My work has always focused on making people more aware of their implicit bias.”
 On the white wall, a life-size image of Davis’ face and neck seems to creep from a shadow, silently gazing at the camera as though protecting the rocks below.